 Slalom ski racing perfectly demonstrates how much more control is possible on skis than a snowboard.
 Making those kinds of turn on a snowboard just isn’t possible!

 Deep powder is easier on a snowboard than on skis.
 This is because the board has a larger surface area than two separate skis, giving more float and making it easier to control.
+A snowboarder you has already mastered the basics can learn to ride powder in just a day

 Intermediate riders with little experience can have a great day snowboarding powder.
 On the other hand, it usually takes years of experience before a skier can ride powder.